aptech/docs/docs/CR-h5create.rst

         - :code:`"uint64"`
         - :code:`"uint32"`

         Default is :code:`"double"`.

     :type datatype: string

     :param chunk_size: with the same dimensions as the data set, specifying the size of the chunks of data that will be created in the file.
-    :type chunk_size: Matrix or array
+    :type chunk_size: matrix or array

 Remarks
 -------